viv-visw/my-portfolio/Transformer: Product Documentation/The Transformer Model/Important Concepts.md

 ![trans-arch](/Transformer%3A%20Product%20Documentation/The%20Transformer%20Model/images/trans-arch.png)
 > Figure 7 The Transformer architecture

-Finally, here is the complete view of the transformer’s architecture:
+Finally, here is the complete view of the Transformer’s architecture:

 * Both the source and target sequences first go through embedding layers to produce data of the same dimension _d<sub>model</sub>_ = 512.
 * To preserve the position information, a sinusoid-wave-based positional encoding is applied and summed with the embedding output.
 Sinusoidal positional encoding is a vector of small values (constants) added to the embeddings.
 As a result, same word will have slightly different embeddings depending on where they occur in the sentence.